 First, let’s get familiar with the basic building blocks of the language.

 Pomsky expressions describe the syntactical structure of a text.
-There are several kinds of expressions, which will be explained now.
+There are several kinds of expressions.
+The most important kind is the string:

-# and span until the end of the line.
+# and go until the end of the line.
 Comments are ignored by Pomsky, they’re

 "") or single quotes (